Find some of the useful git commands for creating and managing a new branch in git.

 $ git branch <name_of_your_new_branch>

-Once your branch is created you will push the branch on github remote by using below commands
+Once your branch is created you will push the branch on GitHub remote by using the below commands

 $ git push origin <name_of_your_new_branch>